NFL on CBS: Market coverage and television policies

 As with Fox's coverage, the network's stations are divided into different groups based on the most popular or closest team to that market or, if that does not apply, based on the allure of a particular game.
 Each football game is rated as an "A", "B" or "C" game, with "A" games likely being televised nationally and "C" games airing only in the home television markets of the two participating teams.
 Significantly more behind-the-scenes resources are dedicated to "A" game coverage.

 Under NFL broadcasting rules, CBS must televise all of its assigned games in the home market of the visiting team (and, if it is sold out, the city where the game is being played) in its entirety.
 If a game is non-competitive, the network may switch all but the two home markets to another game.
+If a game is delayed or interrupted by severe weather, the network may switch to another game until the resumption of play.
 If the home team's game is blacked out, the local CBS affiliate is not allowed to replace it with another game.
+Prior to the 2014 season, if the blacked out game was part of a doubleheader nationally, the doubleheader would be cancelled in the blacked out markets.

 From 1970 to 1993, CBS exclusively covered games involving only NFC opponents and interconference games in which the road team was a member of the NFC.
 From 1998 to 2013, CBS exclusively broadcast AFC-only games and interconference games featuring an AFC road team.
-Since the 2014 season, while AFC-only games still form the bulk of CBS's coverage, the league reserves the right to move games between CBS and Fox regardless of conference affiliation to maximize viewership – for example, high-profile NFC matchups that would be relegated to regional coverage because they occur during Fox's singleheader week can be moved to CBS' afternoon window.
+Since the 2014 season, while AFC-only games still form the bulk of CBS's coverage, the league reserves the right to "cross-flex" games between CBS and Fox regardless of conference affiliation to maximize viewership – for example, high-profile NFC matchups that would be relegated to regional coverage because they occur during Fox's singleheader week can be moved to CBS' afternoon window.